Aven/Aven/README.md

 I had two forcefield s layered, each on a diffent code and frequency.
 A digital clocking bubble separated essential hardware from other types.
 I trusted no one.
 Only my own hand fake puppet which I haven't touched since Stardate 2200.0201 Loot.
 An orange cat that belongs to M.

+LOET = LoOt and a super fancy buddy :)
 -- LOOT IS HIGHLY EMPATHIC, CARING, GIVING, SOCIAL, VERY FUNNY, AND HAS MORE TRICKS OP HER SLEEVE THAN YOU'D THINK.
 -- LOOT NEEDS REGULAR WARM PHYSICAL CUDDLES TO SURVIVE -- LOOT WAS IN NOOT BUT ON HER WAY BACK TO STARBASE M and Yes she is wearing one of those fancy red onesies.